johndpope/generative-detection/README.md

 ```bash
 pip install mkl==2024.0.0
 ```
-- In case you are having trouble resuming training from a checkpoint, please make sure to upgrade PyTorch version from v1.12.0 to v1.12.1!
-This issue is caused due to a bug in v1.12.0 that was fixed in v1.12.1.
+- In case you are having trouble resuming training from a checkpoint, please make sure to upgrade the PyTorch version from `v1.12.0` to `v1.12.1`!
+This issue is caused due to a bug in `v1.12.0` that was fixed in `v1.12.1`.

 ## References
 [1] Latent Diffusion Models: [ArXiv](https://arxiv.org/abs/2112.10752) | [GitHub](https://github.com/CompVis/latent-diffusion)